digitalcraftsman/hugo-type-theme/README.md

 Thanks to

 - [Rohan Chandra](https://github.com/rohanchandra) for creating the original theme
-- [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project.
+- [Steve Francia](https:////github.com/spf13) for creating Hugo and the awesome community around the project.
+- [Andy Grunwald](https://github.com/andygrunwald) for contributing numerous improvements